emartech/flutter-plugin-for-sap-emarsys-customer-engagement/example/README.md

-# emarsys_sdk_example
+# Emarsys SDK Example App

-Demonstrates how to use the emarsys_sdk plugin.
+An example app demonstrating the use of the Flutter plug-in for SAP Emarsys Customer Engagement.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application which integrated the Emarsys SDK.

 A few resources to get you started if this is your first Flutter project: